 Above all, know what your priorities are ahead of time so that you can continue to prune your calendar if needed as we get closer to Christmas.

 Once you’ve decided which events and activities are important to you, how do you make sure there’s time to get everything done?

-If you’re holiday plans include making gifts, baking cookies, visiting family, volunteering and looking for ways to make memories with your children, but you don’t plan on starting any of those activities until after Thanksgiving, chances are you’re going to end up stressed.
+If your holiday plans include making gifts, baking cookies, visiting family, volunteering, and looking for ways to make memories with your children.
+Still, you don’t plan on starting any of those activities until after Thanksgiving; chances are you’re going to end up stressed.

-Instead, start your holiday plans now and enjoy the preparations for the holiday before the busyness sets in.
+Instead, start your Christmas scheduling now and enjoy the preparations for the holiday before the busyness sets in.